Tuesday, 2 December 2025

 My work in renewable energy started in 1985 with two business partners – one, my cousin Viren Perera and a friend, Pradip Jayewardene, through a collaboration between Canada and Sri Lanka.

-We established the solar energy venture first called Power & Sun and later Solar Power & Light Company with a brand name ‘SUNTEC’ – which became a household name for solar power systems through unconventional and grass roots marketing efforts.
+We established the solar energy venture first called Power & Sun and later Solar Power & Light Company with a brand name ‘SUNTEC’ – which became a household name for solar power through unconventional grass roots marketing efforts.

-We were young, fueled by an idealistic belief that appropriate technology could transform rural lives.
+We were young - fueled by an idealistic belief that appropriate technology could transform rural lives.
 What we did not know then was how much this work would ask of us - and how much it would give back.

 Dr. Sudh Varma of TPK Solar Canada